microsoft/AzureArcSCVMMTSG/ValidateInsufficientLibSharePermission.md

 - If the Import-SCLibraryPhysicalResource is stuck for a long time or if it fails, debug the error.
 Once you fix the same, execute the ARB onboarding script again.

-- Few other known causes of the Import command stuck could be BitsTCPPort conflict issue, or certicate issue between VMM Server and library share.
+- Few other known causes of the Import command stuck could be BitsTCPPort conflict issue, or certificate issue between VMM Server and library share.

 - Once this works, re-run the appliance onboarding script from the workstation machine and select the library share which was fixed by the above debugging.